Dear Ask Harriete,

 10. Is it clear that a job is not guaranteed upon completion of the training or completion of the person's schooling?

 Source: Rochelle K. Kaplan, Legal Counsel, National Association of Colleges and Employers, 62 Highland Ave., Bethlehem, PA

 I hope this is enough to answer your question.
 I am an advocate of internship programs that provide a learning experience for people, young or old.
-I believe that an internship is a situation in which you are giving at least as much, if not more, than you are receiving.
+I believe that an internship is a situation in which you are giving at least as much, if not more than you are receiving.

 For more information and personal perspective about internships, read the next two blog posts about internships.
-The first about my experiences with my summer intern, Elliot Gaskin, and the second Elliot's feedback about the internship.
+The first is about my experiences with my summer intern, Elliot Gaskin, and the second is Elliot's feedback about the internship.

 This post was updated on December 23, 2021.